LeaG76/recipe-website/README.md

 **Categories**:

-- [ ] Create recipe categories with an image
-    - Examples: breakfast, meals, salads, sandwiches
+- [ ] Create recipe categories with an image (examples: breakfast, meals, salads, sandwiches, ...)
 - [ ] Edit recipe categories
 - [ ] Show all recipe categories
 - [ ] Show the detail of each category